-- Some water is used to wet the surface of instrument.
+- Some water is used to wet the surface of the instrument.

 - The rain recorded may be less than the actual rainfall due to the direction of the rainfall as affected by wind.

-- Dents in the collector and tube may also cause error.
+- Dents in the collector and tube may also cause errors.

 - Some water is absorbed by the measuring stick.

 - Losses due to evaporation can also take place.

 - The volume of the stick replaces some water which causes some errors.